Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Introduction

 \emph{Our 1st contribution: Malliavin differentiability of MV-SDEs under locally Lipschitz conditions.} We extend Malliavin variational results to McKean-Vlasov SDEs with locally Lipschitz drifts satisfying a so-called one-sided Lipschitz condition.
 The result is new to the best of our knowledge.
 Malliavin differentiability of MV-SDEs has been addressed in \cite{Crisan2018}*{Proposition 3.1} and \cite{RenWang2018}, and in both cases, their assumptions revolve around the differentiable Lipschitz case.
 Our proof methodology is inspired by that of \cite{Crisan2018} -- both there and here, the result is established by appealing to the celebrated \cite{nualart2006malliavin}*{Lemma 1.2.3}.

-\emph{Our 2nd contribution: transfer of Malliavin differentiability across the particle system limit} Another large aspect of Mckean-Vlasov SDE theory, is the study of the large weakly-interacting particle systems and their particle limit that recovers the MV-SDE in the limit.
-This latter limit result is called Propagation of Chaos \cite{Sznitman1991} (also \cites{Bolley2011,gomes2019mean,chassagneux2014probabilistic,adamssalkeld2022LDPReflected}).
+\emph{Our 2nd contribution: transfer of Malliavin differentiability across the particle system limit}.
+Another large aspect of McKean-Vlasov SDE theory, is the study of the large weakly-interacting particle systems and their particle limit that recovers the MV-SDE in the limit.
+This latter limit result is called Propagation of Chaos \cite{Sznitman1991} (also \cite{Bolley2011},\cite{gomes2019mean}, \cite{chassagneux2014probabilistic}, \cite{adamssalkeld2022LDPReflected}).
 In the second part of this note, we study the Malliavin differentiability of the interacting particle system and how the Malliavin regularity transfers across the particle limit to the limiting equation.
 To the best of our knowledge, this particular proof methodology is new to the literature.

-From a methodological viewpoint, our point of attack is the \emph{projections over empirical measures} approach \cites{chassagneux2014probabilistic,book:CarmonaDelarue2018a}).
-This approach allows us to use the best available Malliavin differentiability results for standard (multidimensional) SDEs, \cites{nualart2006malliavin,imkeller2018differentiability}, and then carry them to the MV-SDE setting via particle limit using Propagation of chaos and \cite{nualart2006malliavin}*{Lemma 1.2.3}).
+From a methodological viewpoint, our point of attack is the \emph{projections over empirical measures} approach \cites{chassagneux2014probabilistic,book:CarmonaDelarue2018a,platonovdosreis2023ItowentzelLions}.
+This approach allows us to use the best available Malliavin differentiability results for standard (multidimensional) SDEs \cites{nualart2006malliavin,imkeller2018differentiability}, and then carry them to the MV-SDE setting via the particle limit using Propagation of Chaos and \cite{nualart2006malliavin}*{Lemma 1.2.3}.
 Our variational results are limited only by the SDE results we cite.
 If better results are found, one only needs to replace the reference in the appropriate place.
 Lastly, in relation to our 1st contribution, this 2nd contribution is established under a full global Lipschitz and differentiability (space and measure) assumption on the coefficients.

-\textbf{Organization of the paper.} In section 2 we set notation and review a few concepts necessary for the main constructions.
-In section 3 we prove Malliavin differentiability of MV-SDEs under superlinear drift growth assumptions and in section 4 we prove Malliavin differentiability of MV-SDEs under the weaker global Lipschitz assumptions via the convergence of interacting particle systems, providing a lengthy remark about mollification in Wasserstein spaces.
+\textbf{Organization of the paper.} In section 2, we set notation and review a few concepts necessary for the main constructions.
+In section 3, we prove Malliavin differentiability of MV-SDEs under superlinear drift growth assumptions and in section 4 we prove Malliavin differentiability of MV-SDEs under the weaker global Lipschitz assumptions via the convergence of interacting particle systems, providing a lengthy remark about mollification in Wasserstein spaces.